This is a list of all Korean studies courses. For more information, see Asian and Slavic Languages and Literatures.

 KORE:1052 Korean for Travel and Business: Second Semester2 s.h.

-Continuation of ASIA:1051; introduction to basic communication skills and Korean culture which are essential for communicating with Korean people while traveling or doing business; basic Korean expressions, cultural etiquette, and norms; speaking, comprehension, reading, and writing in basic Korean; Korean business culture; classroom activities and homework assignments based on authentic material.
+Continuation of KORE:1051; introduction to basic communication skills and Korean culture which are essential for communicating with Korean people while traveling or doing business; basic Korean expressions, cultural etiquette, and norms; speaking, comprehension, reading, and writing in basic Korean; Korean business culture; classroom activities and homework assignments based on authentic material.
 Requirements: some familiarity with Korean is needed, but completion of specific course work in Korean is not required.

 KORE:1101 First-Year Korean: First Semester4 s.h.